ckeditor/ckeditor4/tests/plugins/format/manual/preserveformatafterclick.md

 @bender-ui: collapsed
 @bender-ckeditor-plugins: wysiwygarea, toolbar, format, elementspath, sourcearea

-1. Select text
+1. Select text.
-1. Try to apply multiple times this same format to one selection (different than normal).
+1. Try to apply same format (other than Normal) multiple times.

-**Expected:** Choosen format should remain this same all the time.
+**Expected:** Choosen format should remain the same all the time.

-**Unexpected:** Text format toggle between styled and unstyled (Normal) one.
+**Unexpected:** Text format toggles between styled and unstyled (Normal) one.